lusy/wikifilters/research-group-presi/slides-2nd.md

 ---

 * Precision/Recall: False Positives? were filters shut down, bc they matched more False positives than they had real value?
-* Do filters work the desired way/help for a smoother Wikipedia service or is it a lot of work to maintain them and the usefulness is questionable?
 * What can we filter with a REGEX?
 And what not?
 Are regexes the suitable technology for the means the community is trying to achieve?

 ---